Commonwealth Consolidated ActsBreach if contrary to, or inconsistent with, Principle

 (ii) for the purposes of meeting (directly or indirectly) an obligation under the contract; and

-(3) An act or practice does not breach a National Privacy Principle if the act or practice involves the disclosure by an organisation of personal information in a record (as defined in the Archives Act 1983 ) solely for the purposes of enabling the Archives (as defined in that Act) to decide whether to accept, or to arrange, custody of the record.
+(3) An act or practice does not breach an Australian Privacy Principle if the act or practice involves the disclosure by an organisation of personal information in a record (as defined in the Archives Act 1983 ) solely for the purposes of enabling the National Archives of Australia to decide whether to accept, or to arrange, care (as defined in that Act) of the record.

 No breach--act or practice outside Australia

-(4) An act or practice does not breach a National Privacy Principle if:
+(4) An act or practice does not breach an Australian Privacy Principle if:

 (a) the act is done, or the practice is engaged in, outside Australia and the external Territories; and